Attack on Reginald Denny: Attack

 Damian Williams throwing a cinder block at Denny's head, then executing a football-style victory dance.

 On April 29, 1992, at 5:39 p.m., Denny loaded his red dump truck with 27 ST of sand to be delivered to a plant in Inglewood.
 On the way, he left the Harbor Freeway and took a familiar shortcut along Florence Avenue.
 He was listening to the radio, "probably KKLA, a Christian channel," Denny said, "or country station KZLA."
 At 6:46 p.m., after he entered the intersection of Florence and Normandie Avenue, rioters threw rocks at his windows, and he heard people shouting for him to stop, forcing him to do so in the middle of the street.

 Video footage taken from a helicopter by freelance journalists Zoey Tur (then known as Bob Tur) and Marika Gerrard showed Denny being pulled from his truck and beaten with fists, kicked, and struck with a cinder block before being rescued by four nearby residents.
 Timothy Goldman, a local resident who was filming on the ground at the corner of Florence and Normandie Avenues, captured a part of the scene.
-The attack has been described as a hate crime in which Denny, a white man, was targeted for his race in response to police brutality against King and the belief that the criminal justice system had failed to protect King's civil rights.
+The attack has been described as a hate crime in which Denny, a white man, was targeted in response to police brutality against King and the failure of the criminal justice system to protect King's civil rights.